eskrav/udacity-machine-learning/capstone-project/capstone_report_template.md

 I first calculated the metrics of a naive predictor - which assumed a loan was always repaid - and which any algorithm I chose would need to perform better than.
 This naive predictor has an accuracy score of 0.6912, an F1-score of 0.8174, a precision score of 0.6912, and a recall score of 1.

-I then borrowed a testing and training pipeline from a previous Udacity project, which systematically takes each algorithm, trains it on 1%, 10%, and 100% of the data, evaluates the results on a subportion of the testing set, and gives benchmark speed and accuracy metrics for my algorithms of choice (prior to any fine-tuning).
+I then borrowed a testing and training pipeline from a previous Udacity project, which systematically takes each algorithm, trains it on 1%, 10%, and 100% of the data, evaluates the results on a sub-portion of the testing set, and gives benchmark speed and accuracy metrics for my algorithms of choice (prior to any fine-tuning).

 Overall, the AdaBoost and XGBoost algorithms appeared to consistently perform better than the Random Forest and Logistic Regression algorithms.
-AdaBoost was generally faster than XGBoost, and on the full dataset (minus features with missing values), seemed to strike a good balance between speed, high precision on the test set (~77%), high recall (~84%), and a relatively high F1-score (~81%).
+AdaBoost was generally faster than XGBoost, and on the full dataset (minus features with missing values), seemed to strike a good balance between speed, high precision on the test set (\~77%), high recall (\~84%), and a relatively high F1-score (\~81%).
 As both of these algorithms are well-suited to the problem, I use AdaBoost given its faster performance and slight advantage on relevant metrics.

 ### Refinement
 <!--In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section: